bbauska/meta-react-basics/README.md

   alt="JavaScript - conditional if statement example."
   width="50%" />
 </p>
-To make this possible react works with conditional concepts and syntax that are already available in JavaScript.
-For example, recall the conditional if statement in JavaScript, developers use it to run code conditionally based on whether something is either true or false.
+<p>To make this possible react works with conditional concepts and syntax that are already available in JavaScript.
+For example, recall the conditional if statement in JavaScript, developers use it to run code conditionally based on whether something is either true or false.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ w3-s05-f. get it done or get some rest (boolean) (221) ~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->